umargithub/Javascript-Notes/content/posts/callback-functions.md

 // Ha ha ha
 ```

-> We generally use anonyumous function rather than using an existing function as callback.
+> We generally use anonymous function rather than using an existing function as callback.
 Anonymous functions are unnamed function and just one time use function.

 **Example 2**